##

 37. Set the working directory.
 Save a plot using the following commands:

-tiff("myfilename.tiff") # to save the plot in the folder prespecified as working directory
+tiff("myfilename.tiff") # To save the plot in the folder prespecified as working directory

-tiff("C:/folder1/folder2/myfilename.tiff") # to save the plot in another folder, specify the entire file path
+tiff("C:/folder1/folder2/myfilename.tiff") # To save the plot in another folder, specify the entire file path

-heatmap(matrix.mtcars, scale = "column")
+heatmap(matrix.msleep, scale = "column")

 dev.off()